leslie255/simp/README.md

 fn zero() = loop { break 0; };

 fn main() = {
-    // All variables are mutable
+    // All variables are mutable.
-    // If-else returns value
+    // If-else returns value.
     // The compiler would check for if the return type of the two branches matches.
-    // here, `return 255;` has value of type `never`, which can be coerced into any type let i = if 1 { zero() } else { return 255; };
+    // here, `return 255;` has value of type `never`, which can be coerced into any type. let i = if 1 { zero() } else { return 255; };

     // Note that all expressions has to end with semicolons, including control flow statements